 Candidates will be required to complete an online assessment of personal qualities known as the PQA on the same day as their allocated MSA session.

 The PQA is an online instrument designed to assess a range of personal qualities considered to be important for the study and practise of medicine.
 Visit the PQA website for more details.

 Minimum academic requirement

 Candidates must attain a specified level of achievement in their studies.
-Detailed information can be found on page 18 of the Prospective Student Guide.
-In addition to the information in the Guide, please note that candidates who wish to be considered under the "Applications based on University Results" (page 19) category must have completed a minimum of one full-time year (EFTSL = 1), or equivalent part time, in a single program of approved study at a higher education institution.
+Please note that whilst the information in the link refers to the Bachelor of Medicine/ Doctor of Medicine, the same requirements apply for application to the Bachelor of Medicine.
+In addition to the information in the link, please note that candidates who wish to be considered under the "Applications based on University Results" category must have completed a minimum of one full-time year (EFTSL = 1), or equivalent part time, in a single program of approved study at a higher education institution.
 Study undertaken across two or more programs cannot be combined to satisfy the one full-time year of study requirement.
 Credit granted in a program of study is not taken into account when calculating the full-time study load.